dpatt830/myrepo/README.md

 # Transcriptome Analysis Pipeline

 ## Overview
-This pipeline automates the analysis of the Human herpesevirus 5, also known as Human cytomegalovirus (HCMV, [NC_006273.2](https://www.ncbi.nlm.nih.gov/nuccore/NC_006273.2)), transcriptomes at **2 and 6 days post-infection (dpi)**.
+This pipeline automates the analysis of the Human herpesevirus 5, also known as Human cytomegalovirus ([HCMV](https://www.ncbi.nlm.nih.gov/nuccore/NC_006273.2)), transcriptomes at **2 and 6 days post-infection (dpi)**.
 It retrieves sequencing data, processes reads, and identifies differentially expressed genes.
 Data is derived from [Cheng et al. 2017](https://pubmed.ncbi.nlm.nih.gov/29158406/).
 This pipeline can be used for other transcriptomes as well.

 ## Features
 - Downloads transcriptomic data from NCBI SRA